astronomer/astro-docs/enterprise/v0.23/09_resources/01_release-notes.md

 ### Zero Webserver Downtime for Airflow 2.0+ Deployments

 We're excited to announce that Astronomer v0.23.13 introduces zero Webserver downtime for Deployments running Airflow 2.0+.
 For users on these versions, the Webserver will no longer require a restart after a code push or configuration change.
-This is an automatic change that requires no configuration in your system.
+This feature is automatically enabled and requires no configuration in your system.

 This change has a few effects:
-- The Airflow Webserver now requires less CPU and Memory
+- The Airflow Webserver now requires less CPU and Memory.
 - Increasing your total # of DAGs no longer requires proportionally increasing your Webserver resources.
 - Following `$ astro deploy`, users will see DAG changes reflected in the Airflow UI in real-time without an intermediary "Airflow is Starting Up" page.

 For context, this functionality is possible because Airflow 2.0 enables [DAG Serialization](https://airflow.apache.org/docs/apache-airflow/stable/dag-serialization.html), an open source feature that makes the Webserver stateless, by default.

 > **Note:** If you use Webserver plugins, you will need to manually restart the Airflow Webserver to apply a plugin change.
-To do so, make an API call using our new mutation:
+To do so, [make an API call](https://www.astronomer.io/docs/enterprise/v0.23/manage-astronomer/houston-api) using our new mutation:
 > ```gql
 > mutation toggleWebserverReboot {
 >  toggleWebserverReboot (
->    deploymentId: "ckij5u45d16501pbr0vdolqkr"
+>    deploymentId: "<deployment-id>"
 >    reboot: false
 >       	)
 >  {